 - Organic, non-synthetic

 When looking to apply a granular, slow-release fertilizer, you will need a lawn spreader.
 Check the instructions on the bag in order to know what setting your spreader should be at when laying down fertilizer.
-If there is no rain in the forecast, you may need to water a day or so after putting down.
-Apply just once in spring, summer, and fall, respectively.
+If there is no rain in the forecast, you may need to water a day or so after applying it.
+Apply just once per season.

 A few reviews do mention that this product has a smell, but that it dissipates quickly.
 When purchasing an organic fertilizer, this is only a good sign.
 This fertilizer can also be used to repel deer and rabbits.